-At the stroke of midnight January 1, 2013 millions of people raised their glass as they have countless years before and toasted to a new beginning.
+At the stroke of midnight January 1, 2014 millions of people have raised their glass as they have countless years before and toasted to a new beginning.
 This year like years past they resolved to lose those extra pounds, kick the two pack a day habit, get out of debt or finally find a better job only to find that two weeks later their resolve has been replaced by guilt, disappointment and failure.

 Sounds a little bleak doesn’t it?

 Sorry… but there is substantial evidence suggesting that declaring a resolution on New Year’s Eve can actually reduce the likelihood of achieving it.
-If this news comes a little late…no worries you can still fix it.
+If this news comes a little late, no worries you can still fix it.

 Out of 52% of the participants in a recent resolution research study who were absolutely confident of their ability to achieve success only 12% ever actually achieved their goals.

 When done incorrectly goal setting can seriously undermine a goal setter’s confidence, motivation, and ability to achieve what they want.